Tom-t0/Password_Generator/README.md

 ### Phase 3: Romaji Conversion
 Convert the Kana string into Romaji (Romanized Japanese).

-### Phase 3.5 : Modular culculation
+### Phase 3.5 : Modular Transformation (v.1.1)
-Applies non-linear modular transformation using a prime modulus (67) to destroy statistical patterns.
+Applies non-linear modular transformation using a prime modulus (67) to destroy statistical patterns and maximize the avalanche effect.

 ### Phase 4: Shift Operation
-Calculate the sum of the Private Key digits.<br>
+Calculate the sum of the Private Key digits.

-If the sum is Odd: Right shift the string by the sum amount.<br>
+- Odd Sum: Right shift the string.</br>
-If the sum is Even: Left shift the string by the sum amount.
+- Even Sum: Left shift the string.</br>

-Expected Result: itoisunin ikanito

 ### Phase 5: Block Splitting
 Split the string into blocks based on the sequence of numbers in the Private Key.